qgis/QGIS-Documentation/source/working/working_with_raster.rst

 #.
 Load the rasterfile :file:`landcover`.
 #.
 Open the :guilabel:`Properties` dialog by double-clicking on the raster
-   filename in the legend or by right-clicking and choosing :guilabel:`Properties` from the popup menu.
+   filename in the legend or by right-clicking and choosing :menuselection:`Properties` from the popup menu.
 #.
 Select the :guilabel:`Transparency` tab
 #.
-Click the |mActionNewAttribute| :guilabel:`Add values manually`
+Click the |mActionNewAttribute| :sup:`Add values manually`
    button.
 A new row will appear in the pixel-list.
 #.
 Enter the raster-value (we use 0 here) and adjust the transparency to 20 %.
 #.
-Press the :guilabel:`Apply` button and have a look at the map.
+Press the **[Apply]** button and have a look at the map.

 You can repeat the steps 4 and 5 to adjust more values with custom transparency.

 As you can see this is quite easy to set custom transparency, but it can be quite a lot of work.
-Therefore you can use the button |mActionFileSave|
+Therefore you can use the button
-:guilabel:`Export to file` to save your transparency-list to a file.
-The button
+|mActionFileSave| :sup:`Export to file` to save your transparency-list to a file.
-|mActionFolder| :guilabel:`Import from file` loads your transparency-settings
-and applies them to the current rasterlayer.
+The button |mActionFolder| :sup:`Import from file` loads your transparency-settings and applies them to the current rasterlayer.

-.. index:: `label_colormaptab`
 .. _label_colormaptab:

 Colormap
 ---------

+.. index:: `Colormap`

-The :guilabel:`Colormap` tab is only available, when you have selected a single-band-rendering within the :guilabel:`Style` tab (see chapt. :ref:`label_symbology`).
+The :guilabel:`Colormap` tab is only available, when you have selected a single-band-rendering within the :guilabel:`Style` tab (see :ref:`label_symbology`).

+.. index:: Color_interpolation, Discrete

 Three ways of color interpolation are available:

-.. [label=--]

-* :guilabel:`Discrete`
+   1. :guilabel:`Discrete`
-* :guilabel:`Linear`
+   2. :guilabel:`Linear`
-* :guilabel:`Exact`
+   3. :guilabel:`Exact`

-The button :guilabel:`Add Entry` adds a color to the individual color-table.
+The button **[Add Entry]** adds a color to the individual color-table.
-:guilabel:`Delete Entry` deletes a color from the individual color-table and the :guilabel:`Sort` sorts the color table according to the pixel values in the value column.
+**[Delete Entry]** deletes a color from the individual color-table and the **[Sort]** button sorts the color table according to the pixel values in the value column.
 Double-Clicking on the value-column lets you insert a specific value.
 Double clicking on the color-column opens the dialog :guilabel:`Select color` where you can select a color to apply on that value.
 Further you can also add labels for each color but this value won't be displayed when you use the identify feature tool.

-Alternatively you can click on the button |mActionNewAttribute|
+Alternatively you can click on the button
-:guilabel:`Load colormap from Band`, which tries to load the table from the band (if it has any).
+|mActionNewAttribute| :sup:`Load colormap from Band`, which
+tries to load the table from the band (if it has any).

 The block :guilabel:`Generate new color map` allows you to create newly categorized colormaps.
-You only need to select the |selectnumber| :guilabel:`number of classes` and press the button :guilabel:`Classify`.
-Currently only one |selectstring| :guilabel:`Classification mode Equal Interval` is supported
+You only need to select the :guilabel:`number of classes`
-.. index:: `raster layer!classify`.

-..index:: `label_generaltab`
+|selectnumber| and press the button :guilabel:`Classify`.
+Currently
+only one :guilabel:`Classification mode: Equal Interval` |selectstring| is supported.

 .. _label_generaltab:

 General Tab